AraBlocks/ara-reward-protocol/README.md

 - [MatcherBase](#matcherbase)
 - [RequesterBase](#requesterbase)

-Communication: Extend the `PeerConnection` interface to enable your own method of communication, or use AFP's `DuplexConnection` class to communicate via [duplex streams](https://nodejs.org/api/stream.html#stream_class_stream_duplex).
+Communication: Extend the `PeerConnection` interface to enable your own method of communication, or use ARP's `DuplexConnection` class to communicate via [duplex streams](https://nodejs.org/api/stream.html#stream_class_stream_duplex).

-Farming: Extend AFP's `FarmerBase` class to define the specifications to generate a quote for a task, validate a peer/`SOW` for a task, and to sign and validate an agreement for a task.
+Farming: Extend ARP's `FarmerBase` class to define the specifications to generate a quote for a task, validate a peer/`SOW` for a task, and to sign and validate an agreement for a task.

-Requesting: Extend AFP's `RequesterBase` class to define the specifications to validate peers/quotes for a task, create and validate agreements for a task, and to start work for a task.
-Also extend AFP's `MatcherBase` class to define the specifications to select and hire a set of peers given their quotes for a task.
+Requesting: Extend ARP's `RequesterBase` class to define the specifications to validate peers/quotes for a task, create and validate agreements for a task, and to start work for a task.
+Also extend ARP's `MatcherBase` class to define the specifications to select and hire a set of peers given their quotes for a task.

-**Note**: AFP requires applications implement their own peer discovery method, such as a [discovery-swarm](https://github.com/mafintosh/discovery-swarm).
+**Note**: ARP requires applications implement their own peer discovery method, such as a [discovery-swarm](https://github.com/mafintosh/discovery-swarm).

 ### API